-For those interested in conducting these important educational measurements, statistics, and assessments, Florida State offers both a master’s degree and doctoral degree.
+For those interested in conducting these important educational measurements, statistics, and assessments, Florida State offers both a master’s degree (online and on campus) and a doctoral degree.
 The master’s degree in Measurement and Statistics provides a theoretical and research background, but its emphasis is on building preliminary skills in educational measurement theory, statistical analysis, and evaluation.
 This degree can also complement a higher degree in a related discipline, such as Educational Leadership and Policy Studies, Educational Psychology, or Instructional Systems and Learning Technologies.
 We also offer an 18-credit hour graduate certificate in Measurement and Statistics.

 The Ph.D. in Measurement and Statistics emphasizes both advanced instruction and direct experience with educational measurement and applied statistics issues.
 Doctoral students develop and investigate the properties of statistical and psychometric techniques, or study challenging problems of assessment and educational data analysis in real-world contexts.
 Some students obtain hands-on psychometric experience via our internship program with the Florida Department of Education.

 Finally, the Measurement and Statistics program staffs the College’s Statistical and Research Design Consulting Service.
 The Statistical and Research Design consultants help graduate students work on their dissertation research, solve study design issues, suggest analytical techniques or even help interpret statistical analyses.
 The consultants are advanced students in our Measurement & Statistics program.